 Sales and Marketing

 Caleres' footwear is distributed throughout North America via retailers, including national chains, department stores, mass merchandisers, independent retailers, online retailers, and catalogs.

-The company invests in advertising and marketing support, including public relations, tradeshows consumer media advertising, production, cooperative advertising, and digital advertising, with its wholesale customers.
-Total advertising and marketing expenses were $82.2 million, $83.0 million, and $90.8 million in fiscal 2014, 2013, and 2012, respectively.
+The company invests in advertising and marketing support, including print, in-store displays and fixtures, public relations, tradeshows consumer media advertising, production, cooperative advertising, and digital advertising, with its wholesale customers.
+Total advertising and marketing expenses were $83.6 million, $82.2 million, and $83.0 million, in fiscal 2015, 2014, and 2013, respectively.

 Caleres has seen revenue growth over the last few years except in fiscal 2014.
 The company’s revenue increased by 2% in fiscal 2015 (ended January) due to 6% growth in Brand Portfolio segment as a result of growth in sales from brands including Sam Edelman, Vince, Via Spiga and Franco Sarto, partially offset by a decrease in Naturalizer.
 Revenues from the Famous Footwear segment were flat for the year.

 Net income increased by 118% primarily due to absence of loss from discontinued operations, included the operations and sale of its Avia and Nevados brands as well as the operations and impairment of its Etienne Aigner and Vera Wang brands, and impairment of assets held for sale and also due to a gain on sale of e-commerce subsidiary, Shoes.com./p>

 Updating its image and brand, in 2015 Brown Shoes changed its corporate name to Caleres.